lloc/wordpress-plugins-phpunit/README.md

 ## Step 9

-To write a test for just one expectation seems too much effort.
+Writing a test for just one expectation seems too much effort.
 What if you want to test against different values?

 Dataprovider to the rescue.
 I already talked about annotations in step 5.
 This one is also very useful:

     @dataprovider method_that_returns_data

-Have a look at my example. `getData` returns an array of array.
-Each of these arrays contain 3 values.
-Our `test_getPrice`-method can so not only accept the dataprovider with the annotation.
-But it can also define the input-vars as paramters.
+Have a look at my example. `getData` returns an array of arrays.
+Each of these arrays contains 3 values.
+Our `test_getPrice`-method can so not only accept the dataprovider with the annotation, but it can also define the input-vars as parameters.